fabohax/zkk/README.md

    - It derives the corresponding public key and Bitcoin address.

 2. **Generate ZKP**:
-   - Using `binius`, the private key is input as a binary evaluation.
+   - Using `zk-SNARKs`, the private key is input into a Circom circuit.
-   - The proof is generated based on a securely chosen evaluation point.
+   - The proof is generated via `snarkjs` based on the circuit constraints.
    - The output is a ZKP that can be validated without exposing the private key.

 3. **Encode in QR Code**: